jonnlai/language-game/README.md

 The following features were considered during the development of this project, but it has not been possible to implement them yet.

 - **Display answer function** A function to display the correct answers after the user has submitted their answers if they did not get all of them correct.
-- **Challange function** A function to allow the user to write the translations of the two missing words as an extra challenge if they have matched all the six words correctly.
+- **Challenge function** A function to allow the user to write the translations of the two missing words as an extra challenge if they have matched all the six words correctly.
 - **Level 2 game** Instead of matching two words, this game requires the player to write the translation of each word without any prompts.
-- **Help pop up** A button that allows the user to open the instructions as a pop up window while they have the game open if they need to review the instructions again.
+- **Help pop-up** A button that allows the user to open the instructions as a pop-up window while they have the game open if they need to review the instructions again.